Fordalex/master-mind-project/testing-bugs.md

 Try clicking on the classic theme in the inventory, the background image, icons colour, background on counters section and the players name should change colour.

-Repeat this in different orders, making sure that they still change correectly.
+Repeat this in different orders, making sure that they still change correctly.

 The code is built using a mobile first appoach, to see more of the content the user just scrolls down the page.
 For the desktop view the board is on the left and the other content such as the accessory shop and the players stats are on the right.
 There are a few drop down section to keep the game looking simple, not too overwhelm the user.
 There is not loads of content with this project so the layout was a easy problem to solve.

+#### Devices i tested mastermind on:

+* Samsung note 9
+* Iphone 8 plus
+* Samsung Tab A
+* Sony Xperia 5
+* Samsung s8
+* HP laptop

 ## Bugs